q-pratz-chem/python-package-best-practices/_episodes/04-function-style.md

 Hooray!
 It seems like this function works!
 This should come as no surprise since we are the authors of the function, and we know its internal structure.
-This is not necessarily true for someone editing our code and specially not true for someone just using our code.
+This is not necessarily true for someone editing our code and is especially not true for someone just using our code.
 There are instances where unwanted behavior occurs, even though the code executes (i.e. there are no syntax errors).